M4n0zz/Gen1PokeScripts/ItemGiver+/README.md

 ItemGiver+ creates a menu that lets you safely obtain any item in the game in any quantity, without needing to know its internal hex ID.
+Furthermore you can delete the last item in your bag by pressing any key along with button B.

 This script is designed for simplicity, especially when creating item-based ACE payloads.